georgewatson/georgewatson.me/privacy_policy.md

   but this doesn't identify you --- especially if you're using a [VPN](#connection).
 * I don't use tracking [cookies](#cookies).
+  To enhance accessibility,
+  optional preference cookies
+  will be set if you interact with the stylesheet chooser or the MathJax settings;
-  There are a few optional preference cookies but these can be easily disabled in your browser.
+  these can be easily deleted or disabled in your browser.
 * There are no adverts on this website.
 * I don't [share](#other-organisations) your data with anyone else, but I do embed some fonts and scripts from other services.